jeremyfprice/educ6811-syllabus/contract_grading.md

 Blah

 ---
-[^1]*Timely* means well before the posted end of the unit, with plenty of time for fellow students (and the professor) to respond to your postings.
+[^1]: *Timely* means well before the posted end of the unit, with plenty of time for fellow students (and the professor) to respond to your postings.